 Perfume and fragrance

-Artificially-scented products may make a product smell more appealing, but Kung says these items often cause irritation.
+Artificially-scented products may make a product smell more appealing, but Kung says these items often irritate.

 Further, if a product is not clear, it probably contains coloring.
-This ingredient only serves to make the product look more attractive to the consumer but has no other value.
+This ingredient only makes the product look more attractive to the consumer but has no other value.